 Sorry for the late WrestleMania review.
 I was a little under the weather this past week.
 I also needed time to process this event.
 It wasn’t a bad show by any means, however, it also wasn’t the grand slam event that it could have been.
 Besides the super-hyped and unexpected return of Shane McMahon, the show had a lackluster build up over the past five weeks.
 AT&T Stadium in Arlington, Texas was the setting for this year’s lineup of 11 matches, all with the design to break WWE’s all-time attendance record.

-Bret Hart’s impressive back-to-back performances for the coveted title played a large role in ascension to the main event scene while the power of the Warrior nearly blew the roof off of Madison Garden in his rapid pursuit of the gold.
+Bret Hart’s impressive back-to-back performances for the coveted title played a prominent role in ascension to the main event scene.

 My neck of the woods here in Massachusetts is in for a historic blizzard where a statewide travel ban has been issued and heavy power outages are expected.
 WWE announced that this evening’s episode of Raw and tomorrows Smackdown taping in Boston have been postponed.